The longest-lasting relationships have these things in common.

 Remember, we see what we expect to see — happy couples stay in the "now" moment.

-3. They are emotionally open.
+3. They are emotionally open

 Keeping one foot out emotionally to protect yourself is like trying to consistently drive 65 mph while tapping your brake every other minute.
-Healthy couples respect their own boundaries but are vulnerable and open towards one another.
+Healthy couples respect their boundaries but are vulnerable and open towards one another.

 Too often we experience hurt and never really let go again.
 Happy couples take their feet off the brake and trust.

-4. They avoid taking one another for granted.
+4. They avoid taking one another for granted

 Happy couples don’t take for granted that they’ll be together forever.
-They remember to turn on the charm and attention they give others, towards one another.
+They remember to turn the charm and attention they give others, towards one another.
 It takes two to do the hot passionate dance of tango — happy couples don’t drop one hand and expect the other half to keep dancing.

-5. They keep making eye contact.
+5. They keep making eye contact

 As William Shakespeare said so well: “The eyes are the window to your soul.”